cxw620/rust-polyglot/src/errors.md

  * Defining your own unit struct as the error type for a specific function or scenario.
 (Perhaps several such.)

- * [`std::io::Error`](https://doc.rust-lang.org/nightly/std/io/struct.Error.html) if you primarily need to report OS errors.
+ * [`std::io::Error`](https://doc.rust-lang.org/nightly/std/io/struct.Error.html) if you primarily deal with OS errors.

 In a sophisticated program errors often start out near the bottom of this list,